 It’s that, when you’re invited for dinner or a meal, you should always arrive on time.
 It is not expected for you to wear formal attire, but casual clothes are a great option.
 In some homes, the host may require you to remove your shoes at the door.
 If that’s the case, you shouldn’t feel offended, it’s just what everybody else does.
 Usually, guests are given the best seats at the table, and they are the first ones who try the food.

 Romanians have a special relationship with food.
 It accompanies all Romanian holidays and it’s common to organize a special meal when having guests over.
 Therefore, you shouldn’t be surprised if your host offers you second or even third helpings.
 It’s considered very impolitely not to make sure that your guests are satisfied with the meal, so you shouldn’t be surprised if the host may come off as persistent.
 In this case, just refuse politely.

 When you have a meal in a restaurant, tips are not included in the bill, but it’s common practice to add something extra if you’re satisfied with your service.
 You should tip your waiter with a sum between 10% and 20% of the bill value.

 Payments and other types of transactions

 Romania is an affordable travel destination, but it doesn’t mean that everything is dirt cheap.
-Food is less expensive, especially fresh products that you can find in local markets, as well as accommodation, but don’t plan on going on shopping sprees, as the prices for everything else are basically the same as in most European countries.
+Food is less expensive, especially fresh products that you can find in local markets, as well as accommodation, but don’t plan on going on shopping sprees, as the prices for everything else are the same as in most European countries.

 Things you shouldn’t say in conversations

-Now that you know everything that you SHOULDN’T do when visiting Romania, here’s what you SHOULD do: don’t waste your time and plan your next trip to Romania.
-You will discover a beautiful country, a rich culture and you will have an overall amazing experience.
+Now that you know everything that you SHOULDN’T do when visiting Romania, here’s what you SHOULD do: don’t waste your time and plan now your next trip to Romania.
+You will discover a beautiful country, with a rich culture and you will have an overall amazing experience.
 Book one of our Romania Tours today and get ready for an experience you will never forget!